OFFER ENDS SOON **Lock in last year’s adoption fees and find your future best friend before March 16!** (click for details)

 Allergies are one of the most common reasons for paw licking in French Bulldogs.
 These can be triggered by environmental factors like pollen or dust, or by food sensitivities.
 Frenchies are particularly prone to food allergies, with common triggers being chicken, grains, or other low-quality ingredients often found in dog food.
 If you’re interested in this topic, read our article The Truth About Chicken Allergies in French Bulldogs.

-Sometimes paw licking isn’t physical at all—it can stem from behavioral issues like boredom or anxiety.
+Sometimes paw licking isn’t physical at all, as it can also stem from behavioral issues like boredom or anxiety.
 If your Frenchie isn’t getting enough exercise or mental stimulation, they might turn to licking as a way to cope.
 Similarly, stress from separation anxiety or loud noises can lead to compulsive behaviors like paw licking.

 Mateo, available French Bulldog puppy at TomKings Puppies